Layun seals LaLiga return with Villarreal

-Villarreal have strengthened their defensive options with the signing of Miguel Layun from Porto for a reported €4million.
+Villarreal has strengthened its defence with the signing of Miguel Layun from Porto for a reported €4million.

 Layun spent the second half of last season in LaLiga with Sevilla, making 16 appearances, but was not signed permanently.